Programmer-yar/Devops-basics/docker/docker.md

 - makes development and deployment more efficient.
 - Also has port binding, e.g port 5432 associated with postgres container
 - Containers can also be created without docker
+- When we search for an artifact on DockerHub we are searching for an image not a container.
+Container can be called a running environment of an image.
 - [Read more](https://www.ibm.com/topics/containers) about containers
+- We can start containers for 2 different versions of the same application
+- Container can be described as a virtual environment running on a machine

 ### Container storage/location
 - Can be stored in public or private repositories